carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 > using one scene from the search results as an example to demonstrate data loading and visualization.
 >
 > If you would like to work with the data for this lesson without downloading data on-the-fly, you can download the
-> raster data using this [link](https://figshare.com/ndownloader/files/36028100).
+> raster data ahead of time using this [link](https://figshare.com/ndownloader/files/36028100).
 Save the `geospatial-python-raster-dataset.tar.gz`
 > file in your current working directory, and extract the archive file by double-clicking on it or by running the
 > following command in your terminal `tar -zxvf geospatial-python-raster-dataset.tar.gz`.
 Use the file `geospatial-python-raster-dataset/search.json`
 > (instead of `search.json`) to get started with this lesson.